tomasc/mongoid_traffic/README.md

 ### Referer

-Optionally, you can pass 'User-Agent' header string to the logger:
+Optionally, you can pass 'Referer' string to the logger:

 ```Ruby
 Mongoid::TrafficLogger.log(referer: http_referer_string)
 ```

+If the referer is included in the [bot list](http://www.user-agents.org/allagents.xml) the log will not be created.

 ## Rails